foundry-rs/book/src/reference/cli/forge/soldeer/push.md

 # forge soldeer push

 Push a dependency to the repository.
-The PATH_TO_DEPENDENCY is optional and if not provided, the
+The PATH_TO_DEPENDENCY is optional and if not provided, the current directory will be used.

 ```bash
 $ forge soldeer push --help